Every vehicle registered in the United Kingdom must be taxed if used or kept on a public road.

 If you have failed to renew your vehicle tax, it is common for the DVLA to demand an instant penalty against you without going through the courts.

-If you believe an untaxed vehicle, or a vehicle that is registered as SORN, is being kept in a public place, you can verify this.
-To check if a vehicle is taxed/SORN visit the Gov.uk website.
+If you believe an untaxed vehicle, or a vehicle that is registered as SORN, is being kept in a public place, you can check the vehicle's status on gov.uk.